Orange Juice Is NOT Healthy

 The natural tanginess and zest we love in fresh oranges are partially courtesy of vitamin C, which unfortunately gets dialed down when heated up too much.

-To combat these losses, manufacturers often add synthetic ascorbic acid back into the juice to fortify it with vitamin C again—but don't be fooled; although beneficial, this man-made version is not identical to Mother Nature’s original concoction found in whole oranges.
+To combat these losses, manufacturers often add synthetic ascorbic acid back into the juice to fortify it with vitamin C again—but don't be fooled; although beneficial, this man-made version is not identical to what you'd find in whole oranges.

 Synthetic vs. Natural Vitamin C in Orange Juice

-When you grab a carton of orange juice, you might think it's packed with natural vitamin C straight from the grove.
-But here's a juicy tidbit: many brands spike their juice with synthetic ascorbic acid after pasteurization.
+When you grab a carton of orange juice, you might think it's packed with natural vitamin C. But many brands spike their juice with synthetic ascorbic acid after pasteurization.

 Natural vitamin C in whole oranges comes bundled with beneficial flavonoids and fiber that help the body absorb nutrients more effectively.
 Synthetic ascorbic acid lacks these extras, which begs the question: are we shortchanging our health for convenience?

 The debate isn't just about nutrition; it also touches on taste and authenticity—qualities discerning palates crave.
-Opting for fresh oranges or juice without added synthetics may be one way to ensure you're getting Mother Nature’s original recipe—a blend rich in vitamins and integrity.
+Opting for fresh oranges or juice without added synthetics may be one way to ensure you're getting a blend rich in vitamins.

 Flavor Alterations in Commercial Orange Juice

 The journey of orange juice from the grove to your glass is more complex than you might think.
-It involves a heat-intensive process known as pasteurization, which does a number on its flavor profile.
+It involves a heat-intensive process known as pasteurization.

-Pasteurization isn't just about safety; it's also why that carton in your fridge may list a 'flavor pack' among its ingredients.
-These packs are not always derived from oranges but often include artificial additives meant to mimic the taste of fresh-squeezed juice.
+These additives are not always derived from oranges but often include artificial components meant to mimic the taste of fresh-squeezed juice.

 The Healthier Alternative: Whole Oranges